awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 # Application Load Balancers<a name="application-load-balancers"></a>

 A *load balancer* serves as the single point of contact for clients\.
-Clients send requests to the load balancer, and the load balancer sends them to targets, such as EC2 instances, in two or more Availability Zones\.
+Clients send requests to the load balancer, and the load balancer sends them to targets, such as EC2 instances\.
 To configure your load balancer, you create [target groups](load-balancer-target-groups.md), and then register targets with your target groups\.
 You also create [listeners](load-balancer-listeners.md) to check for connection requests from clients, and listener rules to route requests from clients to the targets in one or more target groups\.

 For more information, see [How Elastic Load Balancing Works](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html) in the *Elastic Load Balancing User Guide*\.